 Check out my latest interview: The Anti-Diet and Body Respect Movement - Episode 43 of the Love Your Enthusiasm podcast.

-The next step to becoming body positive competent is to strengthen your intuitive self-care skills.
+TWO: The next step to becoming body positive competent is to strengthen your intuitive self-care skills.

 Improve your health by listening for and responding to your unique body’s needs with eating, exercise and all aspects of your life.

 The outside advice from “experts” telling you what’s best for your body may not be right for you.
 What?
 No gluten-free, dairy-free, refined-sugar-free food plan to follow?
 With no food rules you may feel lost at first because you’ve become disassociated from your body, like it’s an object, just a machine to be fed and moved.